 Learn about more than 500 animals while strolling along the 1.2 miles of paved trails at Dickerson Park Zoo.

-Head to European Cafe in Downtown Springfield for tasty pastries, bakery items and coffee.
+Head to Eurasia Coffee Co. on Historic Commercial Street for tasty pastries, bakery items and coffee.

 You can visit five farmers’ markets across the Ozarks such as the Farmers Market of the Ozarks, C-Street City Market, the Greater Springfield Farmers’ Market, The Ozarks Farmers’ Market, and Metro Eats filled with locally grown produce, homemade crafts, candles and delicious food.

 See live concerts, movies, and shows at the Gillioz Theatre on Route 66.

 Address: 325 Park Central E., Springfield

 For quaint restaurants, shops and coffee houses, visit businesses along Historic Commercial Street.

 Address: Commercial Street Historic District